eclipse-archived/ceylon-lang.org/documentation/1.3/ide/intellij/index.md

 <img src="/images/screenshots/1.3.0/intellij/intellij-darcula.png" style="box-shadow: 0 0 10px #888;margin-left:10px" width="95%"/>

+## Getting started

+In addition to the [Ceylon walkthrough][walkthrough], you can follow the [getting started guide][getting-started] to create and run your first project in Ceylon IDE for IntelliJ.

 ## Running the IDE

 You'll need a clean install of [IntelliJ 2016.x][intellij],